Sintra (Santa Maria e São Miguel, São Martinho e São Pedro de Penaferrim)

 Sintra (Santa Maria e São Miguel, São Martinho e São Pedro de Penaferrim) is a civil parish in the municipality of Sintra, Lisbon District, Portugal.
 It was formed in 2013 by the merger of the former parishes Santa Maria e São Miguel, São Martinho and São Pedro de Penaferrim.
-The population in 2011 was 29,591, in an area of 63.55 km².
+The population in 2011 was 29,591, in an area of 63.55 km2.

+History

+It was created during the administrative reorganization of 2012/2013, resulting from the aggregation of the former parishes of Santa Maria and São Miguel, São Martinho and São Pedro de Penaferrim.